NetEng-Pro/neteng-pro.github.io/README.md

 # Network Engineering Pro

-I will soon be setting up guides and resources focused on Free and Open Source Software (FOSS), primarily focused on Android.
-However, some Linux and Windows projects will be highlighted as well.
-Note [this caveat](https://itsfoss.com/what-is-foss/#free-in-free-and-open-source-software-does-not-mean-free-of-cost) regarding the term "free."
+I am currently developing a website featuring guides and resources dedicated to Free and Open Source Software (FOSS), with a primary focus on Android.
+The platform will also showcase select Linux and Windows projects.
+Please be aware of [the distinction in the term "free."](https://itsfoss.com/what-is-foss/#free-in-free-and-open-source-software-does-not-mean-free-of-cost)

-Additionally, privacy and/or security will likewise be a major focus.
-Topics such as browser hardening and private, privacy-focused DNS services will be explored in detail.
+Moreover, the website will prioritize discussions on privacy and security.
+Detailed topics like browser hardening and private, privacy-focused DNS services will be thoroughly explored.
+Be sure to stay tuned for updates as we delve into these critical themes!

->*For now, you can find some recommendations at [https://sundevil.bio.link/](https://sundevil.bio.link/).
+>*For now, you may find some recommendations at [https://sundevil.bio.link/](https://sundevil.bio.link/).
 This information will soon be added to this website in a redesigned format.*

 &NonBreakingSpace; <!-- space for clarity -->